 Introducing our very hardworking Management Committee

-Judith Boulton – Box Office Manager, Volunteers & Event Support
+Judith Boulton – Box Office Manager

 She has a background in the telecoms industry, worked in primary education and her last job was as a church administrator.
 She has a particular interest in the performing arts and she’s looking forward to contributing to the success of future festivals.